 The doc weighs in: Most of the time, it's a virus making your child's throat sore, so it just has to run its course.
 But how do you know if it's a strep infection instead?
 “It becomes incapacitating,” says Ukpeh.
 In other words, your kid is too sick and uncomfortable to participate in regular activities.
 Signs include difficulty eating or drinking, a fever or swollen glands, which often appear before the sore throat.
 Ukpeh notes that swollen glands should be checked out, even if the throat isn't sore.

-Mom to the rescue: “I put a few drops of organic oil of oregano [available from health stores and some pharmacies] on the sole of each foot and rub it in when my kids get a cough from a cold.
+Mom to the rescue: “I put a few drops of organic oil of oregano [available] on the sole of each foot and rub it in when my kids get a cough from a cold.
 Then I put socks on their feet for the night.” — Larissa Vormittag, Calgary

 The doc weighs in: Remember those cough syrups we all took as kids?
 They're essentially useless and may cause harm, say medical experts.
 If your little one is suffering a dry cough, it may be irritation from a cold virus that's come and gone and, in most cases, you can just wait it out if your child seems fine otherwise.
 But there's a chance that a persistent dry cough indicates asthma, especially if a parent or sibling has asthma, eczema or hay fever (they're all linked).
 Be sure to have your child checked out if the coughing goes on for weeks, wakes your child at night and is worsened by physical activity.